ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 ?>
 ```

 Variables begin with a $ in PHP and no spaces or punctuation are allowed in the name of a variable.
-The value assigned to a variable in PHP depends on the circumstances of the programmer’s use of that variable.
+The value assigned to a variable in PHP depends on the circumstances of the programmer's use of that variable.
 The format for a variable will often look like this: $variable = value; (note the semicolon ending the statement).

 #### Strings
 A string is merely the name given to a sequence of simple objects.
 In PHP, text is often referred to as a string.
 Of all of the types, strings are often the most static but can be modified in many ways using functions.